DanyalYor/PRDAT-Assignments/ANSWERS.md

     | TypL of typ                         (* list, element type is typ  *)
 ```

-We then updated the necessary functions to also take the new type instance into consideration.
+We then updated the necessary functions in `TypeInference.fs` to also take the new type instance into consideration.

 ## Assignment 6.1